 But if you’ve been with me for a while here, you know I don’t like to do that, even if the question doesn’t seem to lend itself to deep introspection.
 I even asked Rasa last night “how do I turn this into a 500-600 word essay?”
 She gave me some ideas, offered some suggestions, and in the end just said, “you’ll do it.”
 Such faith she has in me!

 So, did I have a car in high school?
 Yup.
 I had an orange 1973 Super Beetle (with an automatic clutch no less).
 This was the car I had learned to drive on, which made for some interesting times.
-See, back in the day (early 80s), in Vegas, a teenage could get a learner’s permit at 15½ (and you thought that ½ wasn’t important after the age of 5 or 6!), which I did.
+See, back in the day (early 80s), in Vegas, a teenager could get a learner’s permit at 15½ (and you thought that ½ wasn’t important after the age of 5 or 6!), which I did.
 I’d gone through the requisite driver’s ed at school, watching such glorious films as Blood on the Pavement* or Red Asphalt, and come my half birthday in January of 1983, I was ready to ace that written test.

 Six months later, on my 16th birthday, I proudly drove, with my dad riding shotgun (pretty sure it was my dad who went with me to take my license test, although if I’m wrong, I’m sure I’ll hear about it), to the DMV to take my driving test.
 I passed on the first try.